kevinsmasters/asana-project-status/Readme.md

 # Asana Projects and Status Exporter
-Pull project list and latest status from Asana
+Pulls project list and latest status from Asana and writes the result to a CSV
-## Requirements
-* Write to csv
-* Python
-* Frequency: TBD
-* ...

-Code based off of Okta API tool
+Requires an Asana API key